davidsvaughn/md2pdf/x1-premium.md

 - **The market is crowded and well-funded.** The competitors listed--PitchBook, AngelList, LinkedIn, Affinity--are entrenched players with massive data advantages.
 X1 needs to articulate more clearly why its AI-native approach can meaningfully outperform these incumbents.
 - **Standardized startup scoring is extremely difficult to defend.** It is not yet clear whether X1's Investability Score is transparent, reliable, or widely trusted enough to achieve market standardization.
 If the scoring model is perceived as subjective or inconsistent, it may undermine X1's position.
-- **Claims of being the \"first AI-native platform\" or operating in a $910B TAM may raise investor skepticism.** Large TAM estimates and superlatives are common pitch-deck inflation.
+- **Claims of being the "first AI-native platform" or operating in a $910B TAM may raise investor skepticism.** Large TAM estimates and superlatives are common pitch-deck inflation.
 Investors may want more granular segmentation and validation.
 - **Macro tailwinds do not guarantee enterprise adoption.** Corporations and large venture firms are slow to switch platforms.
 Even with perfect timing, X1 must overcome inertia, procurement friction, and data-integrity concerns.

 ### Opportunities for Improvement